ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 Autopilot console can be entered using the following python [script](https://github.com/ThunderFly-aerospace/PX4Firmware/blob/master/Tools/mavlink_shell.py) or using [QGC](https://github.com/mavlink/qgroundcontrol/releases).

  * In the case of using Python script it is enough to run the python3 script with a parameter of the chosen serial link to which the autopilot/modem is connected.
- * In the case of using QGC, the QGC must be opened in the autopilot console by clicking on QGC logo (on the top), choosing `Analyze tools`, and choosing a console.
+ * In the case of using QGC, the QGC must be opened in the autopilot console by clicking on the QGC logo (on the top), choosing `Analyze tools`, and choosing a console.

 The received message can be then retrieved using the following command: